We Tested 10 Models, This Weather Station Is Solar Powered and Easy to Use Making It Our Top Pick

 • Weather conditions monitored: Wind speed and direction, temperature, rainfall, barometric pressure, humidity, dew point, windchill, heat index

-• Updates frequently, between every 2.5 seconds and 1 minute depending on the condition
+• Frequent updates every 2.5 seconds and 1 minute

-We purchased and installed this weather station a few months prior to testing the others in this lineup and found that the Davis Instruments Vantage Pro2 lives up to its reputation for accuracy.
-We mounted it on a permanent tower that we leveled and set in a concrete base to ensure the best results.
+We purchased and installed this weather station a few months before testing the others in this lineup and found that the Davis Instruments Vantage Pro2 lives up to its reputation for accuracy.
+We mounted it on a permanent tower that we set in a concrete base to ensure the best results.
 We also purchased the corresponding hub and data-logging software to create an online weather account.

 In the months since we installed the Vantage Pro2, it’s given us accurate readings, and we’re publishing data to several online weather services, including Weather Underground and Personal Weather Stations (PWS).
-Several months after installing this unit, however, we noticed a discrepancy in the rainfall data—and a quick inspection revealed that birds had been perching on the unit and leaving droppings in the rainfall collector!
-Our mistake, as we didn’t initially attach the included bird spikes.
-We removed and cleaned the unit, attached the bird-deterrent spikes, and have had no issues since.
+After noticing a rainfall discrepancy, we found birds had perched on the unit, affecting the rain collector.
+Adding the included bird spikes solved the issue.

 The Vantage Pro2 has a truly impressive transmission range, advertised as being up to 1,000 feet.
-Ours is located just over 550 feet away (about 1/10 mile), and we receive a strong signal.
-This weather station is among the top choices for serious enthusiasts: It allows you to publish data online for friends and neighbors to see and stores historical weather data.
+Ours is located just over 550 feet away, and we receive a strong signal.
+Ideal for dedicated weather enthusiasts, the Vantage Pro2 offers data sharing and historical storage options.

-Get the Davis Instruments Vantage Pro2 home weather station at Walmart or WeatherShack
+Get the Davis Instruments Vantage Pro2 home weather station at Amazon, Walmart, WeatherShack, or Davis Instruments

 Best Display